What You’ll Learn That No Book Can Teach for First Ocean …

 Ocean Crossing Tips

-Ocean crossings have gotten complicated with all the conflicting advice and internet forums flying around.
-As someone who has spent serious time planning and executing blue-water passages, I learned everything there is to know about what actually goes into a successful crossing.
+Ocean crossings have become tricky with all the conflicting advice and internet forums flying around.
+As someone who has spent serious time planning and executing blue-water passages, I sat down and learned what actually goes into a successful crossing.
 Today, I will share it all with you.

 The truth is, long-distance voyaging isn’t about being fearless — it’s about being prepared.
 Every mile of open ocean you put behind you builds confidence, but only if you’ve done the homework first.
 There’s no faking it out there.
 The ocean doesn’t care about your Instagram following or your fancy electronics.
 It cares about whether your boat is sound, your skills are sharp, and your planning is realistic.